Suyooo/sifas-mapdb/README.md

 - 20: Intermediate
 - 30: Advanced
 - 40: Advanced+ / Expert

-Note: the difficulty in the `song_difficulty` field might be different from the one read from the live difficulty ID.
+- 50: Challenge

-The most obvious example are Advanced+ songs, which have a 40 in the live difficulty ID, but `song_difficulty` will be set to 35.
+Note: The difficulty in the `song_difficulty` can be different from this.
+Adv+ has a 40 in the live difficulty ID, but the corresponding `song_difficulty` is 35.
+Similarly, Ch uses 50 in the LID, but 37 in `song_difficulty`.

 ## Unique Identifier
 For Free Lives, this is usually the version - if a note map is retired and replaced with a new one, this counter